She hasn’t heard about selfies. She doesn’t know about Facebook.

 She can be anyone’s Nanay but one has to to win her heart to get her trust.

 She thinks like a CIA agent.
-But loves like a real mother.
+But loves like a true friend and a real mother.